-The wastewater treatment facility has a design capacity of 8 million GPD but is currently permitted by ANR to process just 4 million GPD.
+The wastewater treatment facility has a hydraulic design capacity of 8 million GPD but is currently permitted by ANR to process 4 million GPD.
 3,657 GPD reserved for downtown development and more will be available if needed.
-100,000 GPD is available by agreement to the City of St. Albans Town to serve the area around the city shown on Map 5 (page 26).
-An average of GPD of wastewater is processed today from both the city and town.
-GPD is expected to be needed to meet the 20 year growth projections.
-Upgrades to the plant are underway to improve nutrient removal for the discharge into St. Albans Bay.
-Additional upgrades may be necessary to meet water quality targets and are anticipated in the CIP.
+A total of 253,500 GPD are committed, including 100,000 GPD available by agreement to the City of St. Albans Town to serve the area around the city shown on Map 5 (page 26).
+An average of 2,350,000 GPD of wastewater is processed today from both the city and town.
+Up to 1,396,500 GPD in hydraulic capacity is available to meet the 20 year growth projections.
+(See July 2, 2010 memo by Wayne Elliott, PE for further detail on capacity.)